Skills

 Synthesis

 Use the information you have found to make a web page or a WebQuest.
-Consider other forms of representation.

 Evaluation